-When visiting my bro in Johannesburg we had plenty of jams and preserves all from “Annies Kitchen” in Harrismith.
-Wouldn’t be the famous Ann Euthemiou from Harries, would it?
+Him: When visiting my bro in Johannesburg we had plenty of jams and preserves all from ‘Annies Kitchen’ in Harrismith.
+Wouldn’t be the famous Ann Euthimiou from Harries, would it?

-Leon Strachan was one year ahead of me at Harrismith se Hoerskool.
+Her grandson Leon Strachan was one year ahead of me at Harrismith se Hoerskool.
 Lived on a farm, but his gran lived next door to us in town.
-He hopped over the fence one day to come and moer me for my insults.
-He was giving me a good and well-deserved whipping when Sheila came to my rescue, jumping on his back and beating him wif a bamboo, putting him to flight.
+He hopped over the fence one day ca.1965 to come and moer me for my insults.
+He was giving me a good and well-deserved whipping when younger sister Sheila came to my rescue, jumping on his back and beating him wif a bamboo, putting him to flight.

-Good oke, he’s written a few books about Harrismith.
-I have one, Sheila has loaned me four more.
-He farms black nightshade (nastergal) and makes that mauve jam with black berries we called masawba – more correctly umsobo or sobosobo – of it.
-Also other jams.
+A first-class fella, he has written four books about Harrismith.
+I have one, Sheila has loaned me two more, and I have borrowed the fourth from Leon himself.
+He and his wife Elsa farm on Nesshurst, south of Harrismith on the Natal border.
+He grows and harvests black nightshade (nastergal – Solanum nigrum) and makes that mauve jam with black berries we called masawba – more correctly umsobo or sobosobo.
+They also make lots of other jams ‘in season.’

-They branded it ‘Annies’ after his rooinek gran.
-Like me he had a Dutch side Strachan and an Engelse side Davie.
-‘Twas his rockspider gran what lived next door.
+They branded it ‘Annie’s’ after his rooinek gran.
+Like me he had an Afrikaans side Strachan that originated in Scotland, and an Engelse side Davie.
+‘Twas his rockspider gran Strachan what lived next door to us.

 This info from the defunct harrismith.co website:

+Steve: Well it was blerrie lekker konfyt.
+And he obviously did not moer any significant amount of sense into you from what I have been able to observe since ca.1974.
 My eldest brother Doug (68) looks after his health, having had a couple of stents a few years ago.
 He cycles furiously (the Argus, the 96.4 or whatever long races are going) and golfs twice a week.
-His one weakness is for the blue cheese, crackers and Annies preserves, accompanied by bottomless refills of post-prandial brandy, port or whatever other alcohol comes to hand.
+His one weakness is for the blue cheese, crackers and Annie’s preserves, accompanied by bottomless refills of post-prandial brandy, port, or whatever other alcohol comes to hand.
 I spent seven nights with them and woke up with a headache on all seven mornings.
 He woke me up fresh as a daisy with heart-stopping strength coffee every day.
 Most mornings I was in an arrhythmic state as a result.
 He couldn’t understand what the hell was wrong with me.

 Harrismith se Hoerskool – Harrismith High School

-moer – thump; when Steve said it: educate
+moer – thump; but when Steve said it: educate

-Engelse – English, but usually not from England; more “not Afrikaans”; Like when any new product or gadget impresses, someone might say admiringly “Dis wonderlik wat die Engelse kan doen” even if the gadget was made in Sweden
+Engelse – English, but usually not from England; more ‘not Afrikaans’; Like when any new product or gadget impresses, someone might say admiringly/mockingly ‘Dis wonderlik wat die Engelse kan doen,’ even if the gadget was made in Sweden

 blerrie lekker konfyt – bloody nice jam